How can coaching help me?

 Do you take insurance, and how does that work?

-The staff at Garden Gate Counseling do not currently take insurance.
-However, you may have out-of-network benefits and can submit a claim to your insurance for reimbursement.
+The staff at Garden Gate Counseling do not take insurance.

 Does what we talk about in therapy remain confidential?

-Confidentiality is one of the most important components between a client and psychotherapist.
-Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
-Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
+Confidentiality is one of the most important components between a client and coach.
+Successful coaching requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the office or phone etc. Every coach should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (you’re your Physician, Naturopath, Attorney), but by law your therapist cannot release this information without obtaining your written permission.
+Sometimes, however, you may want your coach to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law your coach cannot release this information without obtaining your written permission.